kisaacs/benchmark_charting/benchmark_run_scenarios.md

 ##### Run performance measurement script and record measurements:

 She executes the performance measurement script.
 The *measurements* dictionary stores each measurement values for different parameters in *params* variable.

-**I don't understand how they are stored or what *params* is here. -- My idea for this scenario was that, the values are being stored within the program as a variable (not printing in the standard output neither in a specific file).**

-**Maybe this title is "Run performance measurement scipt to create results file" if that's what's happening? - its not storing in a file**

 ##### Plot: